-(iii) whether the costs to be recovered through the BTRRs have been accurately stated, properly recorded and accounted for pursuant to applicable FERC accounting rules, and are consistent with the formula;

-(iv) whether SDG&E’s calculation methodologies are consistent with the formula;

-(v) whether any Material Accounting Changes are reasonable and consistent with applicable FERC accounting rules; and

-(vi) whether forecasts and projections have been reasonably made.
+Set forth the business, commercial, economic or other issues presented by the action or inaction as such relate to or affect the Interested Party that filed the Formal Protest; including: (1) the extent or effect of an Accounting Change; (2) whether SDG&E has properly applied the Formula Rate Spreadsheet and the procedures in the Protocols; (3) whether the input data are properly recorded; (4) the proper booking and allocation/assignment, reasonableness and prudence of the costs and expenditures included for recovery in the current rate year Formula Rate Spreadsheet; (5) the accuracy of the data and the consistency with the Formula Rate Spreadsheet of the charges shown in the Annual Informational Filing; or (6) any other information that may reasonably have substantive effect on the calculation of the charge pursuant to the TO6 Formula Rate;

+Make a good faith effort to quantify the financial impact or burden (if any) created for the Interested Party filing the Formal Protest as a result of the action or inaction;

+State whether the issues presented are pending in an existing Commission proceeding or a proceeding in any other forum in which the Interested Party is a party, and if so, present an explanation why timely resolution cannot be achieved in that forum.

+State the specific relief or remedy requested and the basis for that relief;

+Include all documents, other than those provided by SDG&E (and in the event that SDG&E has provided the document, then citations to such documents), that support facts in the Formal Protest in possession of, or otherwise attainable by, the Interested Party, including, but not limited to, contracts and affidavits; and

+State whether the Interested Party raised an Informal Challenge as described in these Protocols to dispute the action or inaction raised by the Formal Protest, and if not, describe why not.

-Nothing in these Protocols shall act as a bar to a person raising an issue in comments or in protests to the Informational Filing that it has not raised in a prior Informational Filing proceeding (including pre-filing phases of such proceeding) or with respect to which it has not previously exercised its rights under the FPA.
+Nothing in these Protocols shall act as a bar to a person raising an issue in comments or in protests to the Annual Informational Filing that it has not raised in a prior Annual Informational Filing proceeding (including pre-filing phases of such proceeding) or with respect to which it has not previously exercised its rights under the FPA.

-It is expressly intended by these Protocols that FERC will issue an order taking action, assuming any action is requested, on the Informational Filing if protests and/or comments on the Informational Filing are filed.
+It is expressly intended by these Protocols that FERC will issue an order taking action, assuming any action is requested, on the Annual Informational Filing if protests and/or comments on the Annual Informational Filing are filed.

-In any proceeding on SDG&E’s Informational Filing, SDG&E shall bear the burden of showing the justness and reasonableness of the implementation of its TO5 Formula on matters set forth in subsections d. (i) through (vi) above in accordance with Commission precedent.
+In any protest on SDG&E’s Annual Informational Filing, SDG&E shall bear the burden of showing the justness and reasonableness of the implementation of its TO6 Formula on matters set forth in subsections e, (i) through (vii) above in accordance with Commission precedent.

+SDG&E will have until January 31st to submit its answer to the Formal Protest at FERC.

-SDG&E will make any revisions to the BTRRs and associated rates that are required by a final Commission order with respect to each Informational Filing.
-Unless otherwise ordered by the Commission, such revisions shall be effective as of the first day of the applicable Rate Effective Year and shall be reflected, with interest calculated pursuant to the interest rates in Section 35.19a of the Commission’s regulations, in the next subsequent Informational Filing as a component of the True-Up Adjustment.
-If the term of the TO5 Formula is ending so that there will be no future Informational Filing, SDG&E shall include the TRR difference in the Final True-Up Adjustment.
+SDG&E will make any revisions to the BTRRs and associated rates that are required by a final Commission order with respect to the Annual Informational Filing.
+Unless otherwise ordered by the Commission, such revisions shall be effective as of the first day of the applicable rate effective year and shall be reflected, with interest calculated pursuant to the interest rates in Section 35.19a of the Commission’s regulations, in the next subsequent Annual Informational Filing as a component of the Annual True-Up Adjustment.
+If the term of the TO6 Formula is ending so that there will be no future Annual Informational Filing, SDG&E shall include the Transmission Revenue Requirements (“TRR”) difference in the Final True-Up Adjustment in SDG&E’s next successor rate filing.

-5. Adjustments to Reflect Correction of Errors
+Adjustments to Reflect Correction of Errors